jowensboone/jowensboone.github.io/_pages/about.md

 - Race, policing, and psychophysiology
 - Race perception and categorization

-I also teach PSYC 1303 (Statistical Methods) at UTEP.

 **Education**
 - M.S. in Experimental Psychology, Western Illinois University
 - B.A. in Psychology (minors in Criminal Justice and Sociology), Arcadia University